guillermooo/sublime-undocs/source/reference/commands.rst

 **switch_file**
 	Switches between two files with the same name and different extensions.

-	- **extensions** [[String]]: Extensions (without leading dot) for which switching will be enabled.
+	- **extensions** [String]: Extensions (without leading dot) for which switching will be enabled.

 **close**
 	Closes the active view.

 **close_file**
 	Closes the active view and, under certain circumsances, the whole application.
 	XXX Sounds kinda wrong.

+**exit**
+	Exits the whole application with all open windows.

 **save**
 	Saves the active file.

 **prompt_save_as**
     Prompts for a new file name and saves the active file.

 **toggle_sidebar**
 	Shows or hides the sidebar.